stereosuper/stereorepo/packages/sac/src/components/SuperError/README.md

 # ✨ SuperError

-SuperError is not auto-instanciated.
+[Alban 🔥] SuperError is not auto-instanciated.
 This class will help you to build cool custom errors.

 For instance this components helps us to build the errors for all the @stereorepo 👌